Laube Technology

 8. Is titanium coil weldable or formable?

-Yes, titanium coil—especially CP grades—is highly weldable and formable, which makes it suitable for a variety of fabrication processes.
+Yes, titanium coil—especially CP grades—is highly weldable and formable, which makes it suitable for a variety of fabrication processes through titanium forming and shaping services.

 9. Do you provide certifications or traceability with your titanium coils?